 Prebiotics help to clean out the gut and then they become nutrient rich food sources for all the good bacteria that lives in our gut

-- Prebiotics lower risk of developing cardiovascular disease
+First Prebiotic benefits is that lower risk of developing cardiovascular disease

 When you consume foods that have a high level of prebiotics you help to reduce your glycation levels.
 Glycation triggers inflammation, this increases the levels of free radicals in your system and lowers your insulin resistance.
 Prebiotic’s are known to help reduce bad cholesterol levels while maintaining essential cholesterol in your system.
 This, in turn, helps balance out your mineral and electrolyte levels, including the all-important sodium and potassium that control blood pressure

-- Improved digestion and overall gut health
+Second Prebiotic Benefits is that it Improves digestion and overall gut health

 Prebiotics help to lay the groundwork to stimulate healthy probiotics or the beneficial bacteria colonizing the microflora in your gut.
 They are essentially food for probiotics as they help with balancing the good and bad bacteria as well as helping to control the many toxins that are always present in the digestive tract.
 This helps to improve digestion and digestive issues such as constipation and diarrhea while allowing for the elimination of waste materials